sigevo-summer-school-2018/tiger-mosquito-algorithm/code/NK Fitness.md

-# NP problem fitness function structure
+# NK problem fitness function structure

 This is a function to obtain fitness.
 This code uses the nextdoor method.